 Sometimes, appealing to a good cause can encourage kids to turn over their loot voluntarily.
 On Monday, November 3rd, Sartell Pediatrics is hosting its 3rd Annual Halloween Candy Buy Back in conjunction with BLEND and Pediatric Dentistry.
 It’s wonderful to see kids return year-after-year, excited to weigh their candy and drop it off for the troops.
 The benefits?
 For deployed military, the Halloween candy they receive represents a warm memory of life back home.
 For our kids, eating in moderation is a lifelong healthy habit, and sharing is one of life’s greatest lessons.

 The 3rd Annual Halloween Candy Buy BackWho: Children ages 2-17 What: Weigh & trade candy for cash, fun giveaways, and door prizes.
 When: Monday, November 3rd, 2014 from 5:00 – 7:00p.m.
 Where: Sartell Pediatrics (111 2nd St S, Sartell MN).
 Why: To enjoy Halloween in moderation!
 For additional information, view flyer!

 Read more blogs about our 1st and 2nd Candy Buy Back events, here!

 The 2nd annual Halloween Candy Buy-Back event hosted by Sartell Pediatrics and Pediatric Dentistry is set for Friday, November 1, 2013 from 5-7p.m.!
-BLEND is a very happy partner for obvious reasons - to reduce the amount of candy children and families may consume…and, because we love to see our partners make such a meaningful contribution to the health and wellness of our community.
+BLEND helps sponsor this event and we couldn’t be happier.
+This event can help reduce the amount of candy children and families consume and it’s a fun way to engage the community.

 In case you missed out last year – several blogs were published and a fun video was created to highlight how great this event turned out!